Amarillo’s Homeless Outreach Providing Encouragement (HOPE)

 Based on a similar approach used in Albuquerque, the City of Amarillo will partner with a local support services organization to conduct a temporary work program that focuses on providing pro-active outreach of our community’s support services to Amarillo’s homeless population.

 - Application: The City of Amarillo is requesting interested non-profit or faith-based organizations to complete the attached application form to create a partnership with the City in facilitating the pilot program.

-- Application Due Date: The City of Amarillo is requesting applications are electronically submitted no later than 4:00 p.m. on Thursday, January 19, 2017 to [email protected].
+- Application Due Date: The City of Amarillo will be accepting applications through January 31, 2017, submitted to [email protected].

 - Selection Process: The City of Amarillo will convene the Community Development Advisory Committee to evaluate applications and develop a recommendation of a partnership for City consideration.
 The recommendation along with a memorandum of understanding will be presented to City Council for consideration and approval to initiate the pilot program.

 - Program Administration: A memorandum of understanding will be developed between the City of Amarillo and the selected partnering entity outlining the terms, conditions, scope of work, and budget related to the pilot program.

 The pilot program is based on providing proactive outreach of locally available support services to the homeless population in Amarillo by engaging them in temporary work activities.
 At least two days a week, a program coordinator will recruit persons from the homeless community in Amarillo to work for approximately 6 hours cleaning up a pre-identified area of Amarillo.
 During the work period, the participant will receive a meal and will interact with social workers to complete a coordinated assessment, identifying the participant’s needs.
 Social workers will coordinate with community support service agencies and groups to connect the participant with local support services.